 - Maximum Trailer Weight values are calculated assuming a base vehicle with driver and any options required to achieve the rating.
-Additional passengers, cargo and/or optional equipment will add weight to the vehicle and reduce your vehicle's maximum towing capacity and trailer tongue load. - 2 Use of a weight-distributing hitch system is recommended when towing over 5,000 lbs. - Most states require a separate braking system on trailers with a loaded weight above a specific amount.
+Additional passengers, cargo and/or optional equipment will add weight to the vehicle and reduce your vehicle's maximum towing capacity and trailer tongue load. - 2 In general, a weight-distributing hitch system should be used when towing over 5,000 lbs. - Most states require a separate braking system on trailers with a loaded weight above a specific amount.
 Check local ordinances.
 7-pin connector trailer wire harnesses are required for use with trailer brakes (available separately).